fusionjs/fusionjs/fusion-core/docs/guides/getting-started.md

 }
 ```

-Note: stay tuned, we're working on an official FusionJS plugin for optimized font loading, which will replace the workflow above.
+**Note**: Stay tuned, we're working on an official FusionJS plugin for optimized font loading, which will replace the workflow above.

 ---

 ### Assets

-The virtual module `assetUrl` should also be used for other asset types, such as images.
+Use the virtual module `assetUrl` for other asset types, such as images.

 ```js
 // src/components/root.js